Chetan-Badadhe/Hotel-Booking-Data-Analysis/README.md

 The density plot shows the distribution of average daily rates (ADR) in hotel bookings.
 The distribution is right-skewed, with most values concentrated between 50 and 200.
 The peak density occurs around 150, indicating that this is the most common ADR value.
 Fewer bookings have ADRs above 250, with a gradual taper toward higher values.
 This suggests that mid-range pricing is most prevalent, while high-end rates are relatively rare.

+**📊 Tools & Technologies Used:**
+- Python for data handling and scripting.
+- Pandas and NumPy for data cleaning and manipulation.
+- Matplotlib and Seaborn for static visualizations.
+- Plotly for interactive plots.
+- Jupyter Notebook for coding and presenting analysis